 Welcome to our web site!
 Please take a moment to bookmark this site.
 I have to thank my husband for all of his diligent work (and patience with me!) putting this together.
 Let us know if you run into any problems with this site or have suggestions or input.

 I am a fiber processor located on the central coast of California, about halfway between Los Angeles and San Francisco.
-I do washing (scouring), picking, carding to batts or roving, pin drafting and felt rugs or felt fabrics.
+I do washing (scouring), picking, carding to batts or roving, and pin drafting.
 I do not spin to yarn.
 My pin drafted roving comes in a beautiful coil similar to a beehive or a nautical rope coil.
 It can be pulled for spinning or weaving directly from the box or bag without tangling or breakage.
 If you are processing your fiber to sell, this coil will make a very nice presentation.

 My retail store hours are a minimum of Monday